Accelerated Master's in Global Security and Global Security (Cybersecurity)

 - have earned at least 75 hours toward the undergraduate degree at the time of application; 90 hours are needed to begin taking graduate courses

 - have completed (or be in the process of completing at the time of application) an online, 3-credit, 400-level POS or SGS course.
-Internship credits, independent study, and Junior Fellow courses are not eligible.
+Internship credits, independent study, study abroad and Junior Fellow courses are not eligible and are also not eligible to be shared between undergraduate and graduate programs.

 - have completed (or be in the process of completing at the time of application) POS 301 or SGS 305, Empirical Political Inquiry